 Over short distances, new cycle routes and improved public transport can improve transport choice and reduce car dependency.
-At neighbourhood level, small alterations to the local environment can make it easier for pedestrians and cyclists to move through an area (making an area more permeable); for example traffic filters between streets, a gate in a fence, or a footbridge over a stream.
+At neighbourhood level, small alterations to the local environment can make it easier for pedestrians and cyclists to move through an area (making an area more permeable); for example traffic filters which limit street access to different types of vehicle, a gate in a fence or gap in a wall, and a footbridge over a stream.
 These changes can be made quickly and can often extend walking and cycling networks at low cost.

-We will continue to assess new development proposals with more emphasis on the promotion of active travel infrastructure through the development management and forward planning processes.
-In addition, we may review existing developments to assess any connectivity and permeability improvements that can be made.
+We will continue to assess new development proposals with more emphasis on the promotion of Active Travel infrastructure through the development management and forward planning processes.
+In addition, we will review existing developments to assess any connectivity and permeability improvements that can be made.
 We will also assess any requests for improvements in this regard.